 The Russian flat tax experiment is particularly interesting: after the introduction of flat taxes, and effective personal income tax rate cuts, tax revenues increased substantially and almost immediately.
 Furthermore, they increased much faster than labor supply and output.
 The paper explains how tax rate cuts can increase tax revenues through tax compliance spillovers in such a manner.

-...small cuts in the tax rates can lead to much larger changes in the behavior of taxpayers — most importantly, it can make them much more likely to declare their incomes honestly.
+This paper shows that endogenous tax compliance responses can be responsible for the massive increase in tax revenues. ...small cuts in the tax rates can lead to much larger changes in the behavior of taxpayers — most importantly, it can make them much more likely to declare their incomes honestly.
 These spillovers can lead to increasing tax revenues.

 …taxpayers evade less tax payments when the tax rate is lower… evasion increases with the tax rate.